Echo PB-755ST vs Stihl BR 600 - The Differences

 CFM & MPH

-- The MPH of 238 for the Stihl BR 600 slightly outperforms the 233 MPH of the Echo PB-755ST, enhancing its effectiveness in clearing leaves on grass or lifting wet debris.
+- The Stihl BR 600 with an MPH of 238 slightly exceeds the 233 MPH of the Echo PB-755ST, making it more effective at blowing leaves on grass or lifting wet debris (acorns, etc.).

 Engine specs